Our Board & Staff

 Treasurer

 Matthew Newman was born in Hot Springs National Park and grew up surrounded by woods and water.
 He earned a Bachelor of Sciences in Accounting from the University of Arkansas at Fayetteville.
 While in college, he found a deep love for the outdoors in the Ozark Mountains and surrounding areas.
-Since graduating, Matt has served for 10 years as Controller for Athena Manufacturing, a 150 employee company in Austin, TX.
+Since graduating, Matt has serves as CEO of Athena Manufacturing, a 150 employee company in Austin, TX.
 Matt contributes to the team a wealth of financial knowledge and business experience.

 Paul LaMartina wearing a climbing helmet